Nachocisss/soccerQuiz/README.md

 ## Usage

 1. Open your web browser and navigate to `http://localhost:3000` to access the app.
-2. Choose a quiz category related to the World Cup.
+2. Start the game or choose High Scores Board
-3. Start answering the questions within the time limit.
+3. Answer the questions within the time limit.
 4. Submit your answers and check your score.

 ## Screenshots